-You should try to limit your ATM usage anyway, especially in other countries where fees, combined with differences in the currency exchange rate, can cost you money.
+You should try to limit your ATM usage anyway, especially in other countries where fees (combined with differences in the currency exchange rate) can cost you money.
 But if you must make withdrawals from your checking account, stick exclusively with official bank ATMs.
-According to Bankrate, phony ATMs do pop up from time to time in high-traffic tourist areas.
-The site recommends opting for ATMs in banks, airports, or hotels; you can also check with your card issuer or bank for locations of their official ATMs, just to be sure.
-Of course, visit ATMs that are in full view of the street, during daylight hours.
+According to Forbes, ATM scams do happen from time to time.
+The site recommends using an ATM in a high-traffic area or bank lobby and inspecting it for anything visibly suspicious.

 Protect Your Phone

 Even though you're on vacation, away from the cares of work and home, that doesn't mean you should stop being mindful of your banking activity.
-Experts recommend that if you bring cash or other credit cards with you, don't carry them all at once; instead, lock them in your hotel room's safe.
+Experts recommend that if you bring cash or other credit cards with you, don't carry them all at once; instead, lock them up, whether in your hotel room's safe or a hostel locker.
 Keep paper and digital copies of your card and account numbers, in case they've been compromised and you need to report the fraudulent activity.
 Don't get paranoid, but stay vigilant.
 Never lose sight of your wallet and cash wherever you go.